Huaxia-Interactive/Huaxia-Hub/README.md

 Smarter Lifestyle: Making life easier with smart plugins like Huaxia Weather.

 User-Friendly Interface: Intuitive design for easy navigation and use.
+With 3D elements that are more responsive than ever, Huaxia Hub's UI is simply a treat for your eyes.

 High Quality UX: Providing a better User Experience through quality and privacy.